 The reopening of the O’Connell Tower was marked by the laying of a time capsule at the base of the tower by students from the local O’Connell School in Glasnevin.
 Speeches were also given by Minister for Finance and Public Expenditure and Reform Paschal Donohoe, and Chairman of Glasnevin Trust John Green.

-The history of the tower
+The history of O'Connell Tower

 In performing this official reopening, Minister for Finance & Public Expenditure and Reform, Paschal Donohoe said “The restoration of the iconic O’Connell Tower, with a newly installed staircase that promises unparalleled views, adds yet another string to the already fulsome Glasnevin Cemetery bow.